 Home modification request

-Helping people to live safely and independently in their home, with or without support, improves their quality of life.
-FACS assists eligible tenants and approved applicants to modify their home to help them live independently.
+Helping people to live safely and independently in their home, with or without support, improves quality of life.
+FACS assists eligible tenants and approved applicants with home modifications to support their independent living.

 Who can request home modifications?

 Tenants or approved housing applicants with an identified need for a disability modification can request a modified/adaptable home or to have a property modified.